SwastikC28/bitbrothers/readme.md

 > /api/user      METHOD POST    - Creates a user in the database

-> /api/user/:id  METHOD GET     - Fetches the users with the provided id from the database
+> /api/user/:id  METHOD GET     - Fetches the user with the provided id from the database

-> /api/user/:id  METHOD PUT     - Updates the users with the provided id from the database
+> /api/user/:id  METHOD PUT     - Updates the user with the provided id from the database

-> /api/user/:id  METHOD DELETE  - Updates the users with the provided id from the database
+> /api/user/:id  METHOD DELETE  - Updates the user with the provided id from the database

 ## Install Dependencies